Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 If you are planning on staying in Tokyo, you need a place to stay.
 This is going to be one of your largest expenses while in the city.

-Capsule hotels are quite similar to dormitories, it’s just that you will find yourself enclosed in a box-type room rather than an open one.
-It's most certainly a unique experience to Japan and a night would typically cost about $30 to $35 per night.
+Capsule Hotels – Capsule hotels are quite similar to dormitories, it’s just that you will find yourself enclosed in a box-type room rather than an open one.
+It's most certainly a unique experience to Japan and a night would typically cost about US$30 to US$35 per night.
+These capsule hotels were mainly for men who worked long hours and needed a place to sleep during the week as travelling home would take too long.
+Note that common areas and bathrooms are shared with other guests.
+Every capsule includes outlets, reading lights, and at times a little TV.

+Business Hotels – These types of hotels are commonly used by salarymen in Japan whenever they work late because it’s much more convenient rather than going home.
 It is usually available in medium and large-sized towns and has practical rates too.
-The room costs from around $40 to $70 per night and you can get a clean and comfortable room complete with amenities.
-These hotels sometimes don't even require a reservation or alternatively, you can also book them online.
+The room costs from around US$40 to US$70 per night and you can get a clean and comfortable room complete with amenities.
+However, some even have microwaves and water boilers for you to cook simple meals like noodles.

-Best Places To Stay In Tokyo
+Where to Stay In Tokyo

 If you are wondering where to stay in Tokyo, there is no one answer.